dverite/icu_ext/README.md

 See http://userguide.icu-project.org/collation/architecture#TOC-Sort-Keys

-When a `collator` argument is passed, it is interpreted as an ICU BCP-47 tag that is independent from the collations instantiated in PostgreSQL.
-In this case, the collation associated to `string` (either implicitly or explicitly via a COLLATE clause) is ignored: the sort key is generated for `collator`.
+When a `collator` argument is passed, it is interpreted as an ICU locale independently of the persistent collations instantiated in the database.

-When there is no `collator` argument, it is the collation associated to `string` that is used to generate the sort key.
+When there is no `collator` argument, the collation associated to `string` gets used to generate the sort key.
 It must be an ICU collation or the function will error out.
 This form with a single argument is faster due to Postgres keeping its collations "open" (in the sense of `ucol_open()/ucol_close()`) for the